 To many people in Britain, Churchill’s stand against Nazism and all it stood for, summarised why the war was being fought.
 His speeches have become part of legend – be it ‘fighting on the beaches’ or his salute to the men from Fighter Command who took on the Luftwaffe in the Battle of Britain:

-“Never in the field of human conflict, was so much owed to so few.”
+“Never in the field of human conflict has so much been owed by so many to so few.”

 Churchill also remained in London during the Blitz and regularly visited areas bombed out by the Luftwaffe.
 To the people of London, he was one of them and a man who could have removed himself from the dangers of German bombers, but refused to – staying in bombed out London along with those who suffered.